brython-dev/brython/www/doc/en/dev_env.md

-Developers should use the environment available for [download](https://github.com/brython-dev/brython/releases) : choose the zip file starting with "Brython\_site\_mirror" and unzip it in a directory (we refer to this directory as brython_directory in the next paragraphs).
+Developers should use the environment available for [download](https://github.com/brython-dev/brython/releases) : choose the zip file starting with "BrythonX.Y.Z\_site\_mirror" where X.Y.Z is the latest version number and unzip it in a directory (we refer to this directory as brython_directory in the next paragraphs).

 A web server is necessary to test the scripts locally while developing.
 Any web server that can serve files with the brython_directory/www as document root will